From Dakar with <3

 Stitch resist dyeing

-For our Clean Slate and Cascade prints, Cheikhouna used a stitch resist technique called sitiba, where the design is hand-stitched into the fabric before dyeing.
+Cheikhouna uses a stitch resist technique called sitiba, where the design is hand-stitched into the fabric before dyeing.
 As you can guess, this is a super time-consuming practice, but the results are stunning!

 Sitiba is rarely produced anymore not only because of the amount of time it takes, but because of the complexity of the technique.
 Cheihknouna is probably one of the last dyers in Dakar who practices this technique, and while he trains apprentices, he stitched every piece of fabric for our production himself.